b-benjisoft/DLN-Frontend/README.md

 We used Lambda in order to simplify the infrastructure as well as Nexmo for sending and receiving messages.
 For the information, we linked into a multitude of APIs.
 Including the Oxford English Dictionary, Google Translate and Wikipedia.

 ## Challenges we ran into
-Nexmo was a pain and a half to use.
-Especially seeing as they claimed that we didn't pay them even though we were charged.
+We had an issue with one of the companies claiming that we didn't pay them even though we were charged.

 ## Accomplishments that we're proud of
 Working Lambda backend